fboender/scriptform/doc/MANUAL.md

 If a script's exit code is not 0, it is assumed an error occured.
 Scriptform will show the script's stderr output (in red) to the user instead of stdin.

-## <a name="callbacks">Callbacks</a>
+## <a name="script_executing">Script execution</a>

-Callbacks are called after the form has been submitted and its values have been validated.
-They are the actual implementations of the form's action.
+When the user submits the form, scriptform will validate the provided values.
+If they check out, the specified script for the form will be executed.

-A script callback can be any kind of executable, written in any kind of language.
-As long as it is executable, can read the environment and output things to stdout, it can be used as a callback.
+A script can be any kind of executable, written in any kind of language, including scripting languages.
+As long as it is executable, can read the environment and output things to stdout it is usable.
+Scippts written in scripting languages should include the shebang line that indicates which interpreter it should use:

+    #!/usr/bin/php
+    <?php
+    echo("Hello!");
+    ?>

-### <a name="callbacks_validation">Validation</a>
+### <a name="script_validation">Validation</a>

 Fields of the form are validated by Scriptform before the script is called.
 Exactly what is validated depends on the options specified in the Form Definition.
 For more info on that, see the *Field Types* section of this manual.

-### <a name="callbacks_fieldvalues">Field values</a>
+### <a name="script_fieldvalues">Field values</a>

 Field values are passed to the script in its environment.
 For instance, a form field definition: